Anarcho-Coder/transpride-color-switcher/Readme.md

 Edit index.js in your text editor of choice.
-Replace *USERNAME_HERE* with your username and *OATH_TOKEN_HERE* with the token generated from https://twitchapps.com/tmi/. if you have node.js installed you can run the program with {node index.js}, if you have npm installed you can run the program with {npm start}.
-You can use pkg to make an executable file using {pkg index.js}
+Replace *USERNAME_HERE* with your username and *OATH_TOKEN_HERE* with the token generated from https://twitchapps.com/tmi/. if you have node.js installed you can run the program with
+{
+    node index.js
+}
+if you have npm installed you can run the program with {
+    npm start
+}
+You can use pkg to make an executable file using
+{
+    pkg index.js
+}

 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⡿⠿⠻⠝⠿⠿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿